 W1: Hi Darlene, Welcome to LondonW1, Tells us a bit about yourself:

 DC: I am 53 years old.
 I currently live in Colorado but I mostly grew up in Poughkeepsie, New York.
 I read everything when I was a child.
 In my early teens I went through a Ellery Queen streak and then Nero Wolfe and eventually ended up reading W.S.
 Baring-Gould's biography of Sherlock Holmes.
 Baring-Gould's book puts an entirely different spin on Sherlock Holmes.
 When you write a biography you are no longer thinking in terms of individual adventures but rather of reconstructing a mans' life.
 It was from that book that I learned of the existence of the "Baker Street Irregulars" organization of Sherlock Holmes enthusiasts who "play the game" that Holmes was a real person and study his life and works.
 There are local Sherlock Holmes groups across the US and many of them are considered "scions" (It means "offspring".) of BSI.
 I started attending meetings of one of those when I was in my teens.
 I read and re-read the Canon, but I also read the "Higher Criticism" -- essays written by such scholars about Sherlock Holmes, and of course read many pastiches and saw many movies.
 I wrote my own first scholarly essays (called "trifling monographs" after a comment by Holmes) in the 1980s.
 I began my collection of Sherlock Holmes books, movies and memorabilia in the mid-1970s.
-More details on my Sherlockian background can be found on this webpage
+More details on my Sherlockian background can be found on this webpage.

 I don't remember what was the first Sherlock Holmes story I read.
 It would have been over 40 years ago.
 I think I had read most of them at some time before I encountered Baring-Gould's biography which is what really intrigued me.
 To me it is the characters of Holmes and Watson that are most interesting.
 The cases are fun but it is Holmes and Watson that keep us following along.